I’m Here To Help; Call 916-894-8632 Today

 How does it work?

 An irrevocable trust is a separate legal entity distinct from the person who creates it.
 When you transfer assets to a trust, their legal ownership changes, and they are no longer considered your property.
-Instead, the trust owns them, and their value will not count towards your asset limit assessment for Medi-Cal eligibility.
+Instead, the trust owns them.
+An irrevocable trust can be particularly beneficial if you want to preserve assets for your beneficiaries.

 Do not risk costly mistakes